Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Methodology

 \section{Methodology}

-To assess the performance of the proposed end-to-end framework, experiments were conducted using a well-established benchmark dataset — the BCI Competition IV-2a (BCI IV-2a)\cite{bbci_iv_2a} made publicly available by the Graz University of Technology.
+To assess the performance of the two classification approaches, experiments were conducted using a well-established benchmark dataset — the BCI Competition IV-2a (BCI IV-2a)\cite{bbci_iv_2a} made publicly available by the Graz University of Technology.
 The subsequent subsections detail the dataset characteristics, preprocessing procedures, data augmentation strategy, and the model architectures employed for motor imagery (MI) EEG classification, as illustrated in Figure~\ref{fig:method_architecture}.